hiram-madelaine/game-of-life-om/README.md

 Based on David Nolen's template : mies-om

-`lein cljsbuild auto`

-Open the project with LightTable
+To build the project :

+clone the repository

+`cd game-of-life-om`

+`lein cljsbuild auto game-of-life-om`

+When the ClojureScript is compiled Open index.html

+Alternativevly you can compile in advanced mode :

+`lein cljsbuild once release`

+When finished open : release.html

+##  How to use the app

 You are presented en empty world, free of any cell.